 With two decades of experiences providing estate planning in NY, The Law Office of Inna Fershteyn can assist you with preparing all of the needed estate planning documents applicable to your specific needs.
 Set up a consultation today.
 Call (718) 333-2394 or contact us online.

-Why Hire An Estate Planning Attorney?
+Why Hire An Estate Planning Attorney In NY?

 - Inventory property to determine what you own and what you owe.